AviralSinghPal/FirebaseApp/README.md

 # My Firebase App - Deployed link: https://firebaseappforbarspan.netlify.app/

 This is a simple app built using Firebase, Node, and React JS.
-It has the following features:
+It has the following features:this app provides basic authentication function using firebase

 ## Signup Page